-Course Outcomes: After the completion of the course the students will be able to
+On successful implementation of the course the student will be able to

 - CO 1 Understand the fundamentals of computer, CAD along with algorithms for drawing. - CO 2 Apply different Geometric Modelling Techniques. - CO 3 Comprehend fundamentals of NC technology and Part Programing. - CO 4 Know the importance of group technology, and other elements CIM.